Information about Berklee Latino

 This lecture will demonstrate how to use contemporary harmony and chord scales to enhance your performance, improvisation, comping, and writing skills.

-You will participate in classes covering instrumental technique specific to your instrument.
+You will participate in classes covering technique specific to your instrument.
 Insights into practicing and improvisation will be presented.

 You will be assigned an ensemble with which to explore different Latin rhythms in jazz and pop styles in order to apply the skills you are learning in your lecture classes.
 All students will perform in a final concert at the end of the program.